 Remember: only 3!

-As you become a regular runner you will be able to increase the number of days per week that you run as many as 6.
-A good balance is 4-5 running days with 2-3 rest days each week.
-Follow this guide to get from walking to running 30 consecutive minutes!
+As you become a regular runner you will be able to increase the number of days per week that you run to as many as 6.
+A good balance is 4-5 running days with 2-3 rest days each week and perhaps a day of cross training.

 To add the long run to your running schedule, increase your longest run each week by one mile.